-Status of Recommendation I(A)
+Lead State and Partners Status of Recommendation I(A)

-PAME member governments submitted and considered reports between 2011 and 2013 on the Arctic activities of IMO, IMSO, IHO, and the Arctic Regional Hydrographic Commission.
-PAME will continue to monitor the Arctic activities of these and other relevant international organizations and look for opportunities as appropriate to coordinate, harmonize and enhance implementation of the Arctic maritime regulatory framework.
-For example, the PAME I(B) project identifying options for mitigating the risks of vessel use and carriage of heavy fuel oil supports work on the Polar Code under development at IMO.

-In recognition of the potential for significant increases in Arctic shipping as ice margins recede, the IMO and the IHO jointly expanded the Global Maritime Distress and Safety System (GMDSS) Maritime Safety Information (MSI) service to entirely cover the Arctic Ocean with the implementation of five new Navigational Areas (NAVAREAs).
-Two of these areas have been assigned to Canada, two more assigned to Russia, and one to Norway.
+PAME PAME member governments submitted and

+considered reports between 2011 and 2013 on

+the Arctic activities of IMO, IMSO, IHO, and the

+Arctic Regional Hydrographic Commission.

+PAME will continue to monitor the Arctic

+activities of these and other relevant

+international organizations and look for

+opportunities as appropriate to coordinate,

+harmonize and enhance implementation of the

+Arctic maritime regulatory framework.
+For

+example, the PAME I(B) project identifying

+options for mitigating the risks of vessel use and

+carriage of heavy fuel oil supports work on the

+Polar Code under development at IMO.

+Canada, Norway, Ru ssian Feder atio n In recognition of the potential for significant

+increases in Arctic shipping as ice margins

+recede, the IMO and the IHO jointly expanded

+the Global Maritime Distress and Safety System

+(GMDSS), Maritime Safety Information (MSI)

+service to entirely cover the Arctic Ocean with

+the implementation of five new Navigational

+Areas (NAVAREAs).
+Two of these areas have

+been assigned to Canada, two more assigned to

-1. Neither this Report nor the information it contains constitutes an assessment by any PAME member government of the consistency with international law, including the Law of the Sea Convention, of domestic laws, regulations, or other measures or resolutions identified or referenced herein.
-Further, while every effort has been made to document progress made on the AMSA recommendations, this report is not to be interpreted as an exhaustive nor fully comprehensive analysis.
+1 Neither this Report nor the information it contains constitutes an assessment by any PAME member government of the consistency with international law, including the Law of the Sea Convention, of domestic laws, regulations, or other measures or resolutions identified or referenced herein.